Fuel tanker blast at Afghan-Iran border causes massive fire - WTMJ

 “For the time being, we can’t even talk about the casualties,” Qatali told The Associated Press.

-The intensity of the flames meant ambulances were having trouble reaching the wounded or getting close to the site of the blast, said Mohammad Rafiq Shirzy, spokesman for the regional hospital in Herat’s provincial capital, also named Herat.
+The intensity of the flames meant ambulances were having trouble reaching the wounded or getting close to the site of the blast, said Mohammad Rafiq Shirzy, spokesman for the regional hospital in Herat’s capital city, also named Herat.

-Seven people injured by the fire have been admitted to the hospital so far, he said.
+Seven people injured by the fire had been admitted to the hospital so far, he said.

-Iran’s semi-official ISNA news agency quoted truck drivers as saying more than 500 trucks carrying natural gas and fuel have burned.
+Iran’s semi-official ISNA news agency quoted truck drivers as saying more than 500 trucks carrying natural gas and fuel had burned.

 Two explosions at the border crossing were powerful enough to be spotted from space by NASA satellites.
 One blast erupted around 1:10 p.m.
 Afghan time (0840 GMT), the next around a half hour later at 1:42 p.m. local (0912 GMT).